pgg1309/us_cpi/README.md

-# us_cpi
+# US CPI files and procedures
-Collect all procedures related to US CPI (forecast, core, etc)
+Collect all procedures related to US CPI (forecast, core, etc).